Canon's House

 Canon's House aims to revitalise its public-facing landscape to better connect with the Bristol Harbourside area.
 This initiative seeks to activate and repurpose previously unused spaces, fostering a more engaging environment for the community.

-014 chb ph2 courtyard illustration
+014 chb stg3 cgi courtyard aerial

-Client: Longstock Capital
+Client: Mactaggart Family & Partners and Longstock Capital

 Year: 2023-Present